 Salt protects the skin

 However, earlier studies have gone in the opposite direction.
 By stimulating the production of macrophages and T-lymphocytes, salt is said to help fight parasite-caused skin diseases such as leishmaniasis and atopic eczema.
 Salt is also cytotoxic for bacteria.
 However, according to Katarzyna Jobin, the lead author of the new study, these observations cannot be generalized to the entire organism, although they could be valid for the skin.
 The salt content is kept almost constant in the blood and in every organ.
 Otherwise, important biological processes would be altered.
 The only exception is the skin, which serves as the body’s “salt reservoir”.

 Otherwise, the excess salt is filtered out by the kidneys and excreted with the urine.
 And here is the problem: the renal medulla, which acts as a “sensor” to maintain the blood’s salt and water balance, causes a build-up of glucocorticoids when you eat too much salt.
 These inhibit the work of the neutrophil granulocytes, i.e. the immune cells that attack bacteria.
-Although the number of the white blood cells remains constant, they seem to become much less effective when exposed to glucocorticoids.
+Although the number of white blood cells remained constant, they seem to have become much less effective when exposed to glucocorticoids.